LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 defined as ``NULL`` in an NVECTOR implementation the NVECTOR interface will automatically call standard NVECTOR operations as necessary.
 Details on the new operations can be found in Chapter :ref:`NVectors.Description`.

-Several changes were made to the build system.
+Several changes were made to the SUNDIALS build system.
 If MPI is enabled and MPI compiler wrappers are not set, the build system will check if ``CMAKE_<language>_COMPILER`` can compile MPI programs before trying to locate and use an MPI installation.
 The native CMake FindMPI module is now used to locate an MPI installation.
 The options for setting MPI compiler wrappers and the executable for running MPI